pr0xim1ty/bloxflags/README.md

 ### Grass Motion Speed
 > [!TIP]
-> The speed of the grass increases with the number.
+> The speed of the grass increases with the value.
 ###### [@spectroscopic](https://discord.com/channels/1099468797410283540/1292228979008339999)
 ```json
 {